Veterinary SciencesFind a programme

 Research activities in the school are focused on three research themes and encompass both clinical excellence and strong basic science:

 - Comparative and Clinical Research

 Within each of these themes we incorporate quantitative approaches through our Biostatistics, Epidemiology, Mathematics and Ecology group.
 Research that goes across these three themes is a major strength of the school and is also reflected by our participation in University initiatives:

 - Food Research and Land Research Alliance

 - Bristol One Health

 We recruit both veterinary and basic science students to our postgraduate programme and this may have an impact on subsequent careers.
 Many of our graduates go on to pursue academic roles in universities, performing a range of research, teaching and clinical roles.
 Other graduates have been recruited by research institutes (eg BBSRC), government bodies (eg Defra) or industry (pharmaceutical, animal feed, etc) where they perform research and advisory roles.
 A number of veterinary graduates now perform specialist clinical activities in veterinary practices.

-Dr Andrew Butterworth, (Senior Lecturer), Animal welfare.
+Dr Andrew Butterworth, (Reader in Animal Science and Policy), Animal welfare.

 Dr Guillaume Chanoit, (Senior Lecturer in Small Animal Surgery), Cardiovascular surgery; Large animal models of cardiovascular and thoracic diseases